-CLARIFICATION: The Government Coalition Left-Right Index (GCLRI) ranges from 0 to 1, where lower values are associated with more left-leaning government coalitions and higher values with more right-leaning government coalitions.
-As this index is calculated for country-election-year, we reccomend caution in using it for years where the country does not have a general elction (lower house).
+CLARIFICATION: The Government Coalition Left-Right Index (GCLRI) ranges from approximately -4 to 4, where lower values are associated with more left-leaning government coalitions and higher values with more right-leaning government coalitions.
+As this index is calculated for country-election-year, we advise caution using it for years where a country does not have a general election (lower house).